Find out what some of our graduates are doing today in pursuing their successful careers.

 With the bustling city of Chicago nearby, UTI Lisle can be a great place to train and work!
 According to the Bureau of Labor Statistics (BLS), the median annual salary for robotics and automation technicians in Illinois was $89,250 in May 2021.59 This means half earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Photo from MIAT College of Technology campus.
-Program coming soon pending regulatory approvals to UTI Lisle.
+Program coming to UTI Lisle.

 With Chicago just 27 miles away, UTI’s Lisle campus location offers plenty of entertainment while you train.
 Plus, you can find things to do right in Lisle with a beautiful downtown district, the Morton Arboretum, and the multimillion-dollar Benedictine University Sports Complex!
 And most importantly, the UTI campus in Lisle equips students with knowledge and hands-on experience to help prepare them for entry-level careers in the robotics and automation industry.1